rokibulroni/filerun-bangla/README.md

-# 🇧🇩 FileRun Bangla (Bengali) Translation
+# 🇧🇩 FileRun bengali (Bengali) Translation

-This repository contains a community-submitted translation of FileRun into **Bangla (Bengali)**, based on the official `russian.php` language file.
+This repository contains a community-submitted translation of FileRun into **bengali (Bengali)**, based on the official `russian.php` language file.

 ---

 ## 📌 Overview

 - Original file: `language-files/russian.php`
-- Translated file: `language-files/bangla.php`
+- Translated file: `language-files/bengali.php`
-- Goal: Introduce official Bangla support in FileRun to help Bengali-speaking users.
+- Goal: Introduce official bengali support in FileRun to help Bengali-speaking users.

 ---

 ## 🚧 Current Status

-> ⚠️ The `bangla.php` file is not yet officially supported.
+> ⚠️ The `bengali.php` file is not yet officially supported.
 > ⚠️ The translation may contain syntax or encoding issues that prevent it from working in FileRun’s control panel.
 > ✔️ Feedback and technical review are welcomed and encouraged.